bitfoundation/bitplatform/docs/bit-server-side/odata.md

 OData (Open Data Protocol) is an ISO/IEC approved, OASIS standard that defines a set of best practices for building and consuming "RESTful APIs".
 OData helps you "focus on your business logic" while building RESTful APIs.
 OData RESTful APIs are easy to consume.
 The OData metadata, a machine-readable description of the data model of the APIs, enables the creation of powerful generic client proxies and tools.

 Using bit framework, you can build OData services very easily, and we generate C# - TypeScript - JavaScript clients for you automatically.
-You can use those no matter you're developing xamarin forms, angular js, angular, react js & native etc.
+You can use those no matter you're developing xamarin forms, angular js, angular, react js & native etc. We also have out of the box support for Open-API (Swagger).
+Using [azure auto rest](https://github.com/Azure/autorest) tools, you can generate client side for almost any language you want.

 In bit apps, you develop odata controllers for your DTO (Data transfer objects) classes.